vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 But the 45 million degrees required for D-T fusion is still frightfully hard to achieve.
 No containers will withstand temperatures beyond a few thousand degrees.
 Containment-or confinement-is the big challenge then.
 The multi-million degree plasma[^63] cannot be permitted to touch the walls of the chamber, despite its constituents zipping around at speeds around 1,000 km/s!

-[^63]: Plasma is a hot ionized gas where elec- trons are stripped off the nuclei.
+[^63]: Plasma is a hot ionized gas where electrons are stripped off the nuclei.
 The sun qualifies as a plasma.

 [[266]]